frenchy-mark/church-library/README.md

 Implement Status

-Implement Check-Out system - Half finished
+Implement Check-Out system - Successfully completed.
+Correctly entering user and book into transaction log.

 Implement Input Validation for all forms - Using javascript to implement.